Here are answers to some common questions about the Energy Company Obligation (ECO) scheme.

-If you live in England and Wales, your first point of contact should be the Energy Saving Advice Service (0300 123 1234).
+If you live in England and Wales, you should check the Each Home Counts Advice website offers impartial energy efficiency advice.
 If you live in Scotland, you can contact Home Energy Scotland (0808 808 2282).
 They can let you know whether you are eligible for support under the scheme.

 You can make further enquiries about accessing ECO measures by contacting any one of the obligated suppliers (it doesn’t have to be your energy provider).

 You may also be approached by a Green Deal Provider or a Green Deal Assessor who still operate under ECO.
 These companies are able to determine what measures could be installed in your property and what your finance options are.